bjoernsteffens/RepData_PeerAssessment1/README.md

 Using the adjusted data set and adding the weekday and plotting one chart per Saturday and Sundday and one for the days Monday through Friday.

-Note 1: See previous charts for the daily weekday vs weekend activity patter.
+Note 1: See previous charts for the daily weekday vs weekend activity pattern difference.
 Note 2: There are two days with 0 for all measurment intervals 2012-10-02 and 2012-11-15.
 These values have been left unadjusted for assuming that the step tracker was turned on but left at home.